aasshishh/reliable-downloader/README.md

 ## Task
 ### Context
 The component that clinicians use for downloading updates needs to be reliable in the unreliable network conditions they work with; often facing intermittent internet disconnection and slow internet speeds.

-We would like you to update the skeleton project in this repository to provide a way for clinicians to download our software given multiple network conditions.
-Details can be found in the requirements section below.

-### Requirements

-1. The program should not terminate until the download has been completed successfully.
+We've implemented the full download and would like you to extend it (you can choose the .NET or Java project) such that the program should not terminate until the download has been completed successfully.
 This means that it should be resilient to:
 - Internet disconnections of any length (from a couple of seconds to over two minutes)
 - Partial downloading.
-So that the download doesn't need to start from scratch every time if the CDN supports this.
+So that the download doesn't need to start from scratch every time if the CDN [supports this](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Ranges).
-   - Downloading the file in one go, if the CDN does not support partial downloading
-4. The file is deleted if the integrity check fails after downloading.
-You can use the Content-MD5 for this: https://www.oreilly.com/library/view/http-the-definitive/1565925092/re17.html
-5. Progress is reported to the user throughout the download
-6. The user can cancel the download

 ### What does a successful submission look like?
 A high-quality submission will have the following: